amar47shah/compassionate-coding/text.md

 Customers weren't complaining about the debilitating bugs in the "Advanced Search" feature.
 Do you think that was because they were just being polite?
 This wasn't the time to polish up features that no one wanted enough to actually use.
-We were in a war zone.
-I was a battlefield medic: hacking, squeezing, extracting, injecting, slashing limbs and yanking out shrapnel.
+We were in a war zone, and I was a battlefield medic: hacking, squeezing, extracting, injecting, slashing limbs and yanking out shrapnel.

 I told my non-technical friends that every day at work was like prodding a sick man through a desert.
 Keep going, I said to his many pleas to stop and rest.
 I spared him whatever kindness I could, but it wasn't much.
+I knew that if I let him drink the rest of our water and lie down for a nap, then both of us would die out here.

+Over the coming months, though the anger and the fear still smoldered around us, things began to change.
+I started with the models, the smallest ones first, breaking down each method and redoing it with TDD.
+In a couple months, I couldn't put it off any longer.
+It was time to confront the god-models, the ones with over a thousand lines of Ruby code.
+These models weren't fat; they were pregnant: they held inside them whole classes of their own, a service layer of plain-old Ruby objects.

+We wrapped our parched throats in this spartan service layer and soldiered on through the deserts.